-Inlanta Mortgage Michigan offers a robust lineup of goverment-backed and conventional home loan options for new home purchasers from every walk of life.
+Guild Mortgage Inlanta Michigan offers a robust lineup of government-backed and conventional home loan options for new home purchasers from every walk of life.
 We’ve helped many newly-minted home owners in Grand Rapids get out from under landlords to own their own first homes.
 We’ve helped established families across West Michigan with Jumbo mortgage loans.
 We’ve helped veterans across the state get into homes with no money down.
 And we really enjoy working with USDA products to help rural home owners throughout the state buy homes in the pastoral beauty of the Mitten.

 We work closely with area real estate agents to make sure your home-hunting process is flawless, and that when there are multiple offers on a property, you’re confident to submit a winning bid backed by a bullet-proof Pre-Approval through our detailed vetting process.